Trumpet Branding Design

 Getting Ireland ready for conversations about end-of-life matters.

-I remember "the Marie Fleming case" very well and what herself, her husband and her family had to go through seemed beyond awful.
+When Janie asked me for some help with the visual communication for the End of Life Ireland (EOLI) volunteer led advocacy group, well of course I would help.
+This is pro bono work that I strongly believe in.
+I remember "the Marie Fleming case" very well and what she, her husband and her family had to go through seemed beyond awful.
 That her husband could risk being accused of murdering his wife if he stopped her horrid suffering... well it seemed inhuman.
-We wouldn't want a pet to suffer like that....
-So when Janie asked me for some help with the visual communication for the End of Life Ireland (EOLI) volunteer led advocacy group, well of course I would help.

 End of Life Ireland (EOLI) made a submission to the Justice Committee reviewing the Dying with Dignity Bill 2020.
 Throughout the submission we have emphasised our core values of choice and compassion.
 By choice, we mean people suffering from a terminal illness (only) who wish to end their lives have that choice.
 By compassion we mean it is a desirable goal to reduce suffering in our society.
 Compassion will ensure no-one will suffer a prolonged painful death against their wishes.